The0nix/Tacotron2/README.md

 Implementation of [Tacotron 2](https://arxiv.org/pdf/1712.05884.pdf) TTS model in PyTorch

 ## Usage
+Note: don't forget to clone the repo with `git clone --recurse-submodules`

 ### Setup
 To launch and inference in nvidia-docker container follow these instructions: